temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

 ## Template Runtime

 - The ITSS client is delivered with the Chrome driver.
-To avoid Chrome version compatibility issues, the test template will replace Chrome driver in sync with Chrome browser version deployed on the test VM.
+To avoid Chrome version compatibility issues, the test template will replace Chrome driver in sync with the Chrome browser version deployed on the test VM.

 - Before the test execution, the template checks if the ITSS server is accessible and fails execution if not accessible.

 - In the event of a network issue preventing the ITSS client framework to connect to its server, a retry mechanism (once) is implemented if the test result files were not generated.

-- Temporarily, ibs.ta.param.testcase.id=<< TestCampaign-UUID >> from “parameters.properties“ file is used by the template at the run time to pass it as an argument to the ITSS test client execution command.
+- Temporarily, ibs.ta.param.testcase.id=<< TestCampaign-UUID >> from *parameters.properties* file is used by the template at the run time to pass it as an argument to the ITSS test client execution command.

  - This functionality from Temenos Continuous Platform is removed in the next phase when the ITSS team releases the next version of ITSS client which will pick the value from the files by default.

 - The standard output of the ITSS client command execution is written to a log file and is available for download as part of the .zip files.

-- A HTML file is generated dynamically and displays the contents of **result.pdf** generated as part of ITSS execution results.
+- A HTML file is generated dynamically and displays the contents of the **result.pdf** generated as part of the ITSS execution results.
 <br>
 </br>